danielTorren/Culture-Network/README.md

 	python -m jupyter notebook
 	```
 7. Finally, have a play around with both the model parameters in "model_playground.ipynb" and reproduce paper figures using "produce_figures.ipynb".

-For any questions please contact Daniel Torren Peraire at Daniel.Torren@uab.cat.